 The collection of data and information pertaining to transport and boating safety matters, and the commissioning and sponsoring of related research projects are functions which are integral to the Safety Director's ability to proactively shape its risk management and regulatory strategies.

-Research reports are available to download as a pdf or accessible Word document.
+Research reports are available to download as a PDF and accessible Word document where possible.